-In addition to the above, and complementing the Criminal Code, Law No 109/2009, of 15 September (Cybercrime Law), sets out cybercrime offences and regulates the surveillance of communications and apprehension of evidence in electronic format.
+In addition to the above, and complementing the Criminal Code, Law No 109/2009 of 15 September (the Cybercrime Law), sets out cybercrime offences and regulates the surveillance of communications and apprehension of evidence in electronic format.

-As for the enforcement and penalty environment, the infringement of the main obligations set out in Law No 46/2018, namely the obligation for public services, essential services providers and digital services providers to implement adequate technical and organisational measures to address security risks, constitutes a very serious regulatory offence, punishable with fines of up to EUR25,000 or EUR50,000, depending on whether the infringer is a physical or a legal person, respectively.
-Failure to notify incidents to the competent regulatory authority is also punishable with fines of up to EUR3,000 or EUR9,000, for physical and legal persons, respectively.
+As for enforcement and penalties, infringement of the main obligations set out in Law No 46/2018, notably the obligation for public services, essential services providers and digital services providers to implement adequate technical and organisational measures to address security risks, constitutes a very serious regulatory offence, punishable with fines of up to EUR25,000 or EUR50,000, depending on whether the infringer is a natural or a legal person, respectively.
+Failure to notify incidents to the competent regulatory authority is also punishable with fines of up to EUR3,000 or EUR9,000, for natural and legal persons, respectively.